JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-5.png)

 ### Eggs at the ready

 We now know all the points on the egg's perimeter, and the centers of the circular arcs.
 To draw the outline, we'll use the `arc2r()` function four times.
-The function takes a center point and two points on a circular arc, plus an action.
+This function takes a center point and two points on a circular arc, plus an action.

 The shape consists of four curves, so we'll use the `:path` action.
 Instead of immediately drawing the shape, like the `:stroke` action would, this action adds a section to the current path (which is initially empty).

 ```julia
 @png begin